AwardOfSky/Fast-Radix-Sort/README.md

 <h4><b>Further improvement:</b></h4>
 <p>This algorithm still has space for improving and if you want to optimize it further
   I can provide a cleaner version for clarity.</p>
-<p>If you are kind enough, let me know what otimizations you were able to do.</p>
+<br>If you are kind enough, let me know what otimizations you were able to do.